 Truth be told, I'm the last person who should be giving hair advice.
 My routine is essentially this: shower sometimes, barely comb it, then live with the mess.
 I am fortunate enough that the "mess" I have to live with is actually pretty manageable most of the time.
-The unkemptness can usually be passed off as "beachy!" or something like that.
+Depending on the frizz levels, the unkemptness can usually be passed off as "beachy!" or something like that.

 Anyway, I hope that (beyond my one friend) there are some other low-maintenance ladies out there who might appreciate this minimal approach... and the fact that I've tried almost every sulfate-free shampoo in history.

 So here goes (almost) nothing.

 I wash my hair infrequently, to say the least.
 Maybe thrice a week... sometimes more if I get some extra workouts in, but usually just the three times (in fact, I once lied to my husband about the last time I showered, #marriage).

 When I do bone up and wash it, I use shampoo and conditioner like humans do.
 I try to use sulfate-free products, and I've tried so many of them.
 A lot of the sulfate-free shampoos I've tried have been disappointing.
 Many don't suds up well, and I wind up shampooing twice or even three times before my head feels clean.
 Not fun or resourceful.

 A while back, I decided to take a break from expensive shampoo (that wasn't even working anyway) and turn back the clock to 1998: I bought some Pantene Pro-V Curl Perfection.
 It was actually pretty awesome at first and delivered volume like only nasty sulfates can.
 But then suddenly I remembered that sulfates aren't friends and my scalp was suffering, so the Pantene went bye-bye.